 Cons:

-1. Why is it unusual to see a raccoon during the day?
+2. Is it normal to see a raccoon during the day?

-2. Should I approach a raccoon if I see it during the day?
+3. Should I approach a raccoon if it seems calm?

-6. Can I keep a raccoon from entering my attic or property?
+5. Can I remove a raccoon myself if it’s in my attic or yard?

 Conclusion

 Always remember to secure pets and children, and keep your property clean and free of food sources to discourage future visits.
-Consider installing deterrents or seeking expert wildlife removal services for more persistent issues.
+For more persistent issues, consider installing deterrents or seeking expert wildlife removal services.

 Recent Posts